Frequently Asked Questions

 A psychiatrist is a doctor of medicine (MD or DO) who attended medical school and then trained further to use various methods, but mostly medication, to improve individuals’ mental health.

 Psychologists and therapists differ from psychiatrists in that only psychiatrists can prescribe medications.
 Psychologists, therapists, and psychiatrists are all qualified to provide talk therapy.
-However, I specialize in medication management rather than talk therapy.
+However, Freedom Psychiatry specializes in medication management and lifestyle modifications rather than talk therapy.

 Yes!
 Call 510.393.2909 for a free mini-consultation today!

-What is different about how you approach mental health?
+What is different about how Freedom Psychiatry approaches mental health?

-My approach to mental health is different in several ways.
-While I do treat mental illness with medications in the traditional manner that I learned in residency, I also incorporate other treatment modalities to boost overall health.
-That means that I pay special attention to your physical health and/or any medical illnesses you may have as the mind and body are connected.
-In addition, I will work with your dietary and exercise needs and offer recommendations for changes if you are amenable.
-Nutraceutical treatments are also a treatment modality that I incorporate.
+Freedom Psychiatry’s approach to mental health is different in several ways.
+While treatment with medications is a major part of the practice, we also incorporate other treatment modalities to boost overall health.
+That means we pay special attention to your physical health and/or any medical illnesses you may have as the mind and body are connected.
+In addition, we work with your dietary and exercise needs and offer recommendations for changes if you are amenable.
+Nutraceutical treatments are also a treatment modality that we incorporate.

-What can I expect in a session with you?
+What can I expect in a session with a psychiatrist?

-Prior to the first session, I will ask you to complete a questionnaire that will tell me about you and your medical and psychiatric history.
-During our first session, we will meet over a HIPAA-compliant Zoom platform.
-I will listen to your reasons for coming to session with me and I will also ask you clarifying questions about your history.
+Prior to the first session, there is a questionnaire to complete that will tell us about you and your medical and psychiatric history.
+During the first session, Dr. Mills will meet with you over a HIPAA-compliant Zoom platform.
+She will listen to your reasons for coming to session ask clarifying questions about your history.
 If you are interested in nutrition/nutraceutical treatments, we will discuss your current diet, exercise, and lifestyle.
 After our discussion, I will recommend some treatments and directions for moving forward.
 The following sessions will be shorter and we will work together to assess how treatments are progressing and amending treatment modalities as needed.

 Mental health care is expensive and you do not take insurance; is it worth it to pay out of pocket?

-My price point allows for specialized mental health care and other perks in my practice.
+Freedom Psychiatry’s price point allows for specialized mental health care and other perks.
 It allows for longer appointment times, shorter waiting periods for an appointment, and all-inclusive pricing.
 All-inclusive pricing includes the session, treatment recommendations, lab interpretations, prior authorizations, communications with your other physicians, brief letters (such as work notes), and discounts on select prescribed nutraceuticals.
 In addition to general psychiatric treatment, I also offer specialized treatments for those with medical conditions, those who are family planning/pregnant/postpartum, those going through fertility treatments, and bariatric/cosmetic surgery consultations.

-A list of general mental health concerns that I treat are listed below.
+A list of common mental health concerns we treat are listed below.
 This is not an exhaustive list.

 I want to have a baby but am taking psychiatric medications.
-Can you help me?
+Will Freedom Psychiatry help me?

 Yes!
-I can work with you on the risks and benefits of the medications while one is pregnant and give recommendations regarding your specific situation.
-I will continue working with you through your pregnancy and postpartum period to monitor for mental health concerns including postpartum depression.
+Freedom Psychiatry can work with you on the risks and benefits of the medications while you are pregnant and give recommendations regarding your specific situation.
+We will continue working with you through your pregnancy and postpartum period to monitor for mental health concerns including postpartum depression.

 I am getting IVF or other fertility treatments while on psychiatric medications.
-Can you still help me?
+Will Freedom Psychiatry help me?

 Yes!
-I will work with you on the risks and benefits of the medications while one is pregnant and give recommendations regarding your specific situation.
+I will work with you on the risks and benefits of the medications while you are pregnant and give recommendations regarding your specific situation.
 Fertility treatment is often stressful and it is imperative to have a psychiatrist on your team assisting you with the new life stage.
-I will continue working with you through your pregnancy and postpartum period to monitor for mental health concerns including postpartum depression.
+We will continue working with you through your pregnancy and postpartum period to monitor for mental health concerns including postpartum depression.

 What are the right psychiatric medications for me to use while I’m pregnant?

-While I am a supportive and empathetic listener, I do not provide formal talk therapy.
-I am more than happy to refer you to a therapist while I work with you on medication management and nutritional/nutraceutical recommendations for better mental health.
+While Dr. Mills is a supportive and empathetic listener, she does not provide formal talk therapy.
+She is more than happy to refer you to a therapist while I work with you on medication management and nutritional/nutraceutical recommendations for better mental health.

 What if I have an emergency?